Detailed information about the financial aid process can be found throughout the Financial Aid website.

 Other options for financial aid can include searching for scholarships, the Federal Parent PLUS Loan, and alternative private loans.
 More information can be found here.

 Federal Work-Study(FWS) is a type of financial aid that encourages college students to engage in part-time employment while attending college.
-To qualify for FWS, you must file a Free Application for Federal Student Aid (FAFSA) and indicate on it that you are interested in FWS, demonstrate financial need through the results of your FAFSA and meet the satisfactory academic progress standards.
+To qualify for FWS, you must file a Free Application for Federal Student Aid (FAFSA), demonstrate financial need through the results of your FAFSA and meet the satisfactory academic progress standards.
 FWS is not directly applied toward your bill but is paid bi-weekly based on hours worked and level of hourly wage.
 Funding for FWS is limited.
 FWS positions can be viewed once you are registered for classes and have set up your "Cat Career Tracks" employment profile.

 If a family experiences situations such as the loss of a job, retirement, separation or divorce, death, or excessive out of pocket medical expenses not covered by insurance, they should complete a "Request for Re-Evaluation of Financial Assistance" and provide supporting documentation.
 The form is available here.
 Please feel free to contact our office to speak to a Financial Aid Counselor regarding your situation.